Starting in August 2020 and continuing through to 2025 (the International year of Quantum Science and Technology), Boyle, PLLC

 will feature a scientist or event notable in the history of the

-development of quantum mechanics every week.
+development of quantum mechanics.
 For its inaugural post,

 Boyle PLLC is pleased to highlight the life of Paul Adrien Maurice Dirac.